Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: CONCLUSIONS

 \section{CONCLUSIONS}

-In this work, novel expressions were presented for the outage probability of a single-user multi-resource greedy allocation system that exploits an ML binary classification predictor to predict and avoid future resource outages.
-Through these expressions, we proposed a novel custom loss function, which approximates the theoretical outage probability, is differentiable, and can be calculated using our data-set.
+In this work, novel expressions were presented for the outage probability of a single-user multi-resource allocation system that exploits an ML binary classification predictor to predict and avoid future resource outages. {Through these expressions, we revealed that optimization of the per-resource outage probability conditioned on the ML predictor recommending resource allocation may produce inadequate predictors that reject every resource.
+Also, focusing on standard metrics, like precision, false-positive rate, or recall, may again produce inadequate predictors.} We then proposed a novel custom loss function, which approximates the theoretical outage probability, is differentiable, and can be calculated using our dataset.
 Importantly, it was demonstrated that predictors trained with our novel loss function provided exceptionally competitive performance when compared to those trained with BCE, MAE or MSE loss functions.
 For example, in some cases we observed performance improvements of approximately two orders of magnitude over all other tested loss functions.
-Moreover, this improvement was notable even without addressing the imbalance in the proportion of outages to non-outages in the data-set.
+Moreover, this improvement was notable even without addressing the imbalance in the proportion of outages to non-outages in the dataset, {showcasing deep-tail learning}.